cern-sis/react-formule/README.md

 Alternatively, you can pull the current state on demand by calling `getFormuleState` at any moment.

 > [!TIP]
-> For more examples, feel free to browse around the [CERN Analysis Preservation](https://github.com/cernanalysispreservation/analysispreservation.cern.ch) repository, where we use all the features mentioned above.
+> For more examples, feel free to browse around formule-demo and the [CERN Analysis Preservation](https://github.com/cernanalysispreservation/analysispreservation.cern.ch) repository, where we use all the features mentioned above.

 ## :space_invader: Local demo & how to contribute

 Apart from trying the online [demo](https://cern-sis.github.io/react-formule/) you can clone the repo and run `formule-demo` to play around.
 Follow the instructions in its [README](./formule-demo/README.md): it will explain how to install `react-formule` as a local dependency so that you can modify Formule and test the changes live in your host app, which will be ideal if you want to troubleshoot or contribute to the project.
+Your contributions are welcome! :rocket: